-REAR-FACING CHILD RESTRAINT IN-STALLATION USING THE SEAT BELTS
+REAR-FACING CHILD RESTRAINT INSTALLATION USING THE SEAT BELTS

 The three-point seat belt with Automatic Locking Retractor (ALR) must be used when installing a child restraint.
 Failure to use the ALR mode will result in the child restraint not being properly secured.
 The restraint could tip over or be loose and cause injury to a child in a sudden stop or collision.
+Also, it can change the operation of the front

-When installing a child restraint system in the 3rd row center position, both the center seat belt connector tongue and buckle tongue must be secured.
+- passenger air bag.
+See "Front passenger air bag and status light" (P.1-55). - When installing a child restraint system in the 3rd row center position, both the center seat belt connector tongue and buckle tongue must be secured.
 See "3rd row center seat belt" (P.1-20).